markakisdong/Basic_Algorithms/README.md

 find_max_sum_in_array:

         find maximum sub array in an array, only need to assign the number of elements.
-The array is generated randomly.
         usage: ./a.out
-        elements: the size of the random array
+        elements: the size of the randomly generated array
         output: stdout and running times.